 Canadian Hydrographic Association

 Fadahunsi, Olumide; Pe'eri, Shachak; Alexander, Lee; and Parrish, Christopher, "Develping a Methodology for the Mapping and Characterization of the Nigerian Coastline Using Remote Sensing" (2012).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 741.